Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>I like to keep my blogs focused on the topic of discussion, so I won’t be going through the technicalities of how to install the required dependencies (Selenium and the WebDriver) in this blog, or any basic concepts of Python programming.
 In the future I am going to write some content surrounding this but for now I will leave it up to you to do some quick research (I recommend YouTube). </p>

   <p>There are two possible options to take when trying to overcome this problem, but which option you chose depends largely on what kind of website you are trying to scrape.
 If you are unsure of what kind of website you are scraping, check out my guide Static vs Dynamic Sites: What’s the Difference? </p>

   <p>If your site is a static website you can simply use the beautifulsoup library in conjunction with a neat little trick to store your cookies (link).
 This allows you to bypass login and TFA and scrape the data as required.
 If you are scraping a dynamic website however, thing can be a little more complicated. </p>

   <p>Below I have outlined how to use Selenium to scrape the user dashboard of a BigCommerce website.
-BigCommerce is a popular ecommerce provider.
+Selenium allows for the automation of a webdriver, thereby simulating a web browsers interaction with a web page.
+BigCommerce is a popular eCommerce provider.
 The user dashboard for a BigCommerce website is dynamically generated and protected by 2FA at login.
-While this example may be different to the problem you are trying to solve, the solution should still function. </p>
+While this example will undoubtedly be different to your problem, changing some lines of code or following the general methodology may help your case. </p>

-  <p>For this example, we need to fetch the URL for each of our web pages (this was my original problem as BigCommerce does not allow the export of your webpage URLs).
-Below is the list of our webpages once we have logged into our dashboard.</p>
+  <p>For this example, we need to fetch the URL for each of our web pages (this was my original problem as BigCommerce does not allow the export of your web page URLs).
+Below is the list of our web pages once we have logged into our dashboard.</p>
 image2: /images/contentPage.png
 imageAlt2: Content page with URLs
 caption2: BigCommerce page with the list of URLs
 subheading3: ""
 paragraph3: >
-  <p>While we can see what looks like links to our webpages, if we right click
+  <p>While we can see what looks like links to our web pages, if we right click
-  and press inspect on any given link we can see that it is actually a link to another page. </p>
+  and inspect on any given link we can see that it is actually a link to another page. </p>
 image3: /images/inspectingContentpage.png
 imageAlt3: Inspecting URLs
 caption3: Inspecting URLss